 Age and Health

 Increasing age does not, in itself, necessarily lead to poorer health, but for most people the ageing process can involve the accumulation of long term conditions.
-These conditions, such as diabetes, hypertension, dementia and cancer, are often debilitating in their own right; for those with multiple long term conditions, the interaction between them create complex needs, that can disproportionately affect well-being.
+Conditions like diabetes, hypertension, dementia, and cancer can be very challenging on their own.
+When someone has multiple long-term conditions, the way these illnesses interact can create complex needs that significantly impact their well-being.
 Ageing well can also include appropriate care in the final few months of life, referred to as end of life care.

 Although such long term conditions can rarely be cured, the risk of their onset can be delayed, or even prevented, by maintaining a healthy lifestyle.
-Physical exercise, moderate alcohol consumption, diet high in fruit and vegetables, avoiding tobacco and continuing social contact can play a positive role in reducing the impact of many of these illnesses.
-Enhanced multi-agency links to promote dementia risk awareness can be made via NHS Health Checks and voluntary sector campaigns.
+Staying active, drinking alcohol in moderation, eating plenty of fruits and vegetables, avoiding tobacco, and keeping up with social activities can all help lessen the impact of many illnesses.
+Enhanced multi-agency links to promote dementia risk awareness can be made by NHS Health Checks and voluntary sector campaigns.

 The 2017 annual JSNA report was on ageing well, including a qualitative report of people’s experience.